ocstringham/oliverstringham/content/hire-me-as-your-data-scientist.md

 show_title_as_headline: false
 title: Hire me as your Data Scientist!
 subtitle:
-    I'm looking for full time work.
+    Starting May 2023, I'll be looking for full time work.
-    I'm also available for freelance/contract work.
+    I'm currently available for freelance/contract work.
     I'm a trained research scientist who applies rigor to all facets of data science.
 I specialize in machine learning and geospatial analysis.
 slug: hire-me-as-your-data-scientist
 date: "2021-12-11"